ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/expense/advancerequestprocess.md

 Advance Request Process
 =========
  - When a employee submits Advance Requisition Request
-    -  For Employees the approval Task is sent to Payroll Department.
+    -  For Associate Employees the approval Task is sent to Payroll Department.
     -  For Corporate Employees the approval Task is to Reports_To Manager.
  - If the Task is approved a Final Approval Task is create for Admin.
  - The approved amount can be update during this process.